modelica/newsletter/_2022-01/playground.md

 #### Modelica Playground on the Web

-Many languages feature a web-based "playground" where peopple can try out the language, see some examples or find explanations of various languages features...so why not Modelica?
+Many languages provide a web-based "playground" where peopple can try out the language, see some examples or find explanations of various languages features...so why not Modelica?